The component structure of dense random subgraphs of the hypercube: Introduction

-Weber~\cite{Weber1986} showed that whp the fragment size $Z$ satisfies $Z \sim \mu_1$, the second largest component size $L_2$ satisfies $L_2=\M$, and the number $X_t$ of components of size $t$ satisfies $X_t \sim \mu_t = \Theta( d^{t-1} (2q^t)^d)$ for each $t=1,\ldots,\M$; and it follows that the total number $X$ of components satisfies $X \sim \mu_1$ whp.
-We extend and amplify these results, presenting our results in five theorems.
-Weber's results are contained within Theorems~\ref{thm.C1} and~\ref{cor.normal} below.
+Weber~\cite{Weber1986} showed that whp the fragment size $Z$ satisfies $Z \sim \mu_1$ (that is, $Z = (1+o(1)) \mu_1$), the second largest component size $L_2$ satisfies $L_2=\M$, and the number $X_t$ of components of size $t$ satisfies $X_t \sim \mu_t = \Theta( d^{t-1} (2q^t)^d)$ for each $t=1,\ldots,\M$; and it follows that the total number $X$ of components satisfies $X \sim \mu_1$ whp.
+We much extend and sharpen these results, presenting our results in six theorems.
+Weber's results in~\cite{Weber1986} are contained within Theorems~\ref{thm.C1} and~\ref{cor.normal} below.
 (Weber later introduced also a probability for vertices to appear in the random subgraph of $Q^d$~\cite{Weber1992}, but we do not pursue that extension here.)

-Our first three theorems, Theorems~\ref{thm.C1}, 2 and 3, concern the global behaviour of components in $Q_p$; and the last two theorems which we present in this section, Theorems 4 and 5, concern their local behaviour (and are needed to prove the earlier ones).
-In Section~\ref{sec.joint}, we will present our sixth and last main theorem, Theorem~\ref{thm.jointdistrib}, concerning joint distributions of random variables like the $X_t$.
+Our first three theorems concern the global behaviour of components in $Q_p$; the next two theorems concern more local behaviour (and are needed to prove the earlier ones); and our last theorem, Theorem~\ref{thm.jointdistrib}, concerns the joint distribution of random variables like the $X_t$.